Researching Australian military service: Australian Women's Land Army (AWLA)

 You can apply to the National Archives of Australia for a copy of the service record.

-Unfortunately only the records for New South Wales have survived.
+Only the records for New South Wales have survived.

 Service record book